-All Education Majors must complete the education licensure core courses.
+All Education majors must complete the education licensure core courses.
 Beyond these, candidates need to complete the courses required for their specific licensure area.
 Any EDU or EIS course that is a prerequisite for any other EDU or EIS course must be passed with a grade of C- or better.
-Grade waivers will not be given for prerequisite courses.

 Ohio law requires that all persons working in schools with students must complete both an Ohio criminal background check and an FBI criminal background check annually, conducted by the Bureau of Criminal Identification Investigation (BCII).
-This includes all education majors who are registered for any course with a field experience component.
+This applies to all education majors who are registered for any course with a field experience component.
+Background check fees are the students' responsibility.